jamcowl/PythonTutorial/README.md

 ### 13. Dictionaries 2: Electric Boogaloop

-- Store all the car crash data in a dictionary, with `bool`s as the values, as before, but instead of a month, use the time of day (down to the minute) as the key.
-Your dictionary should **not** contain any redundant times when no crashes occured.
+- Store all the car crash data in a dictionary with hit & run booleans as before, but instead of a month, use the time of day (down to the minute) as the key.
+Your dictionary should **not** contain redundant times when no crashes occured.

 - Are there any times with more than 1 crash?
 Print those times to the screen.